nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 * `marker_ab_table`: normalized marker counts (only when > 0.0 and normalized by metagenome size if --nreads is specified)
 * `marker_pres_table`: list of markers present in the sample (threshold at 1.0 if not differently specified with --pres_th

-Now, go back to the beginning, choosing a new sample.
+Now, go back to the beginning, choosing a new, uncharacterised sample.
+Add the results to the Google Docs file.

 If you finish this before the recap, then try yet another sample and then go on to the heatmap generation exercise under the *Advanced* section.

 ## Visualizing results